Demystifying Serverless Costs on Public Platforms: Bridging Billing, Architecture, and OS Scheduling: Hidden Cost of Serverless Serving Architecture

 In the single‐concurrency model (e.g., AWS Lambda and Cloudflare Workers), each sandbox accepts only one request at a time.
 When a request arrives, the serverless platform allocates a new runtime sandbox or reuses a warm, idle sandbox for the request.
 As there is no resource competition (e.g., CPU and memory) among concurrent requests, this can help keep the execution duration consistent even under high load.

-Under the multi‐concurrency model (e.g., GCP, Azure, and IBM), multiple requests can enter and be executed within the same sandbox concurrently, if the user code supports concurrency.
+Under the multi‐concurrency model, multiple requests can enter and be executed within the same sandbox concurrently, if the user code supports concurrency.
 Platforms using this model usually allow users to set the maximum concurrency per sandbox and concurrency-based scaling policies.
-However, \textbf{if the extra control knob on concurrency is not configured properly, multi- concurrency can degrade function performance while increasing cost} since resource contention (e.g., CPU, memory, and cache) slows down all concurrent requests and increases billable wall time (e.g., execution time).
+However, \textbf{\textit{(I6)} if the extra control knob on concurrency is not configured properly, multi-concurrency can degrade function performance while increasing cost} since resource contention (e.g., CPU, memory, and cache) slows down all concurrent requests and increases billable wall-clock time (e.g., execution time) under request-based billing.
 For example, running two CPU-bound requests, each requiring 1\,s of CPU time, together in a sandbox with 1\,vCPU doubles the execution duration of each request to 2\,s, thus doubling billable resources as well.
 In practice, such slowdowns stemming from resource contention are often worse due to context switch overhead and cache misses~\cite{shahrad2019architectural}.

 To show how concurrency models affect performance and cost, we deploy the same compute-intensive function (PyAES from Functionbench~\cite{kim2019functionbench}) on AWS Lambda and GCP with 1\,vCPU allocation.
 Each request takes about 160\,ms of CPU time.
 We use the default concurrency configurations (i.e., limit of 80) and scaling policy (60\% CPU utilization target and concurrency-based scaling~\cite{web:gcp-scaling}) on GCP.
 At various request rates (in RPS), we send bursts of requests for 120\,s to simulate a short traffic spike.
 The plot on the left in \Cref{fig:concurrency-model-duration-test} presents the average execution duration reported by providers.
 AWS maintains a stable execution time at all request rates due to dedicated sandboxes without resource contention.
 The average execution time (and cost) of the function deployed on GCP rises by up to $9.65\times$ when the request rate is higher than 6\,RPS.